-Ste Action p 1 Right-click on the internal requirement to change to an external requirement.
+Step Action 1 Right-click on the internal requirement to change to an external requirement.
 A short context menu displays.
 2 Click on the 'Move External' menu option.
 The 'Find Package' dialog displays.
 3 Locate and click on the Package to place the new Requirement element in.
 4 Click on the OK button.
 A new Requirement element is created in the target Package, with a Realization connector from the current element to the Requirement.
 In the 'Properties' dialog, the Requirement is now marked with a 'Yes' in the 'External' column, and the dialog fields are disabled.
 To edit its details, double-click on the Requirement.
 The Requirement element's own 'Properties' dialog displays.

-- When an internal requirement is made into an external requirement element it is still viewable from within the element; any change to the external requirement will be reflected in the internal requirement and vice versa - When an internal requirement is made into an external requirement element, the 'Stability' field and its value for the internal requirement are translated into the Stability Tagged Value in the external requirement
+• When an internal requirement is made into an external requirement element it is still viewable from within the element; any change to the external requirement will be reflected in the internal requirement and vice versa internai requireme ent are translated in to the Stability T agged Value in t the external requir ement